Updated on: December 1, 2022

 5. Avira Prime — Fast Virus Scans & Secure Browsing

-Avira also has an excellent Safe Shopping browser extension that identified and blocked more phishing sites in my tests than most competitors.
+Avira’s Safe Shopping browser extension identified and blocked more phishing sites in my tests than most competitors.
 The extension also blocks browser tracking, preventing companies from tracking your online activity and delivering ads based on your browsing habits.
-Another cool thing about this extension is that it helps you find the best deals online.
+Another cool thing about this extension is that it helps you find the best deals online (though this doesn’t always work as intended).

 Avira comes with an excellent VPN as well — it’s secure, fast, and very easy to use.
 I was able to browse the web, stream video, and download files with minimal or no speed loss, which is pretty great for a bundled VPN.
 It also supports torrenting on all of its servers, and it passed all of my IP leak tests.
 One downside of Avira’s VPN is that it doesn’t work with a lot of major streaming sites including Netflix, Amazon Prime, and Disney+.